$1.57 Billion in Sales Expected for TechnipFMC plc (NYSE:FTI) This Quarter

-Equities research analysts expect that TechnipFMC plc (NYSE:FTI – Get Rating) will post sales of $1.57 billion for the current quarter, according to Zacks Investment Research.
-Seventeen analysts have issued estimates for TechnipFMC’s earnings, with the highest sales estimate coming in at $1.69 billion and the lowest estimate coming in at $1.47 billion.
-TechnipFMC posted sales of $1.63 billion during the same quarter last year, which would indicate a negative year over year growth rate of 3.7%.
-The firm is scheduled to issue its next quarterly earnings report after the market closes on Monday, January 1st.
+Wall Street analysts expect that TechnipFMC plc (NYSE:FTI – Get Rating) will report sales of $1.57 billion for the current quarter, according to Zacks Investment Research.
+Seventeen analysts have provided estimates for TechnipFMC’s earnings, with estimates ranging from $1.47 billion to $1.69 billion.
+TechnipFMC posted sales of $1.63 billion in the same quarter last year, which would indicate a negative year-over-year growth rate of 3.7%.
+The business is scheduled to announce its next quarterly earnings results after the market closes on Monday, January 1st.

-On average, analysts expect that TechnipFMC will report full-year sales of $6.66 billion for the current financial year, with estimates ranging from $6.61 billion to $6.78 billion.
-For the next financial year, analysts forecast that the business will post sales of $7.25 billion, with estimates ranging from $6.52 billion to $7.70 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow TechnipFMC.
+According to Zacks, analysts expect that TechnipFMC will report full-year sales of $6.66 billion for the current fiscal year, with estimates ranging from $6.61 billion to $6.78 billion.
+For the next fiscal year, analysts expect that the company will report sales of $7.25 billion, with estimates ranging from $6.52 billion to $7.70 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research firms that that provide coverage for TechnipFMC.

-TechnipFMC (NYSE:FTI – Get Rating) last posted its quarterly earnings results on Wednesday, February 23rd.
-The oil and gas company reported ($0.12) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.01) by ($0.11).
+TechnipFMC (NYSE:FTI – Get Rating) last posted its earnings results on Wednesday, February 23rd.
+The oil and gas company reported ($0.12) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.11).
+The firm had revenue of $1.52 billion during the quarter, compared to analyst estimates of $1.59 billion.
 TechnipFMC had a net margin of 0.21% and a negative return on equity of 3.40%.
-The firm had revenue of $1.52 billion for the quarter, compared to the consensus estimate of $1.59 billion.
-During the same quarter in the prior year, the company earned $0.05 earnings per share.
-The company’s quarterly revenue was down 4.8% compared to the same quarter last year.
+The business’s quarterly revenue was down 4.8% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.05 earnings per share.

-Large investors have recently added to or reduced their stakes in the company.
-Norges Bank purchased a new stake in TechnipFMC during the 4th quarter valued at about $27,264,000.
-BlackRock Inc. grew its position in TechnipFMC by 2.1% during the 4th quarter.
-BlackRock Inc. now owns 8,885,983 shares of the oil and gas company’s stock valued at $52,604,000 after purchasing an additional 182,889 shares during the last quarter.
-California State Teachers Retirement System grew its position in TechnipFMC by 3.3% during the 4th quarter.
-California State Teachers Retirement System now owns 362,206 shares of the oil and gas company’s stock valued at $2,144,000 after purchasing an additional 11,446 shares during the last quarter.
-Thrivent Financial for Lutherans grew its position in TechnipFMC by 34.9% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 1,728,738 shares of the oil and gas company’s stock valued at $10,234,000 after purchasing an additional 447,654 shares during the last quarter.
-Finally, Seven Eight Capital LP grew its position in TechnipFMC by 44.3% during the 4th quarter.
-Seven Eight Capital LP now owns 56,888 shares of the oil and gas company’s stock valued at $337,000 after purchasing an additional 17,470 shares during the last quarter.
-88.59% of the stock is currently owned by hedge funds and other institutional investors.

 TechnipFMC Company Profile (Get Rating)